Skip to content

 Level 5 – Full Driving Automation

-The vehicle takes over the task of driving completely and steers itself under all conditions.
-Everyone in the vehicle becomes a passenger and can sit back and enjoy the journey.
+The vehicle completely takes over the driving tasks and steers itself under all conditions.
+Everyone inside the car becomes a passenger and can sit back and enjoy the journey.
 This offers the opportunity to extend the use of the vehicle to all people, regardless of age and driving ability.
 Children, adults, the elderly, and people with disabilities will no longer need a driver’s license to be mobile.